austeane/qdrill/README.md

 - **User Access**: All users will have the same level of access.
 Each user will have their own private drills and practice plans, and they can save public drills and plans.
 Users can see the drills and plans they have saved.

 ### 5. Backend and Data Management
-- **SQLite Database**: Used for storing all application data, including drills, practice plans, user accounts, and comments.
+- **Vercel Postgres Database**: Used for storing all application data, including drills, practice plans, user accounts, and comments.
-- **API Integration**: The SvelteKit frontend will communicate with the Python backend via RESTful APIs to manage drill creation, filtering, user management, and more.
+- **API Integration**: The SvelteKit frontend will communicate with the SvelteKit backend via RESTful APIs to manage drill creation, filtering, user management, and more.
 - **Media Management**: Images will be hosted directly on the application, while videos will be linked from external sources (e.g., YouTube, cloud storage).

 ### 6. Deployment and Hosting